aburnley88/ISTA322/homework/ISTA322ASPChp3.md

 **9. Why should we validate user data?
 How do we validate user data?**

 Without validating user data a user could input nonsense data making an application useless.
-We validate user data usig the ModelState.IsValid property.
+We validate user data on both the client side and the server side.

 **10. What, specifically, is the ModelState.IsValid property?**